 Sweeten to Taste with your choice of sweetener like Raw Honey, Stevia, or my favorite Maple Syrup!

 Ginger Juice can be made in a high powered blender combining a 3-inch piece of peeled ginger root with 2 cups water.
 Blend and strain.
-Refrigerate and add this ginger “concentrate” to your favorite drink combinations.
+Refrigerate and add this ginger “concentrate” to your favorite drink combinations, including this Wellness Booster Shot.

 Ginger Tea can be made from fresh ginger by dicing up a 3-inch piece of ginger and adding it to 2 cups of water.
 Bring to a boil, then simmer for 15 mins.
 Refrigerate remaining tea.